Thursday, August 8, 2025

 How LLMs Like ChatGPT Really Crawl the Web And Cache Content: An AI Agent Behavior Experiment

 When you ask ChatGPT or Perplexity about a website, what happens behind the scenes?
 Do these AI tools visit your site every single time, or are they pulling from some cache?
 To find out we ran an experiment and it reveals the surprising truth about how these AI agents actually behave when crawling and retrieving web content.
 Note that this study was to find out crawling and traffic behavior of AI agents and bots.
-For human users coming from LLMs like ChatGPT can be identified with referral headers or utm parameters.
-We are not discussing that here.
+Human users coming from LLMs like ChatGPT can be identified with referral headers or utm

 What we found was that both ChatGPT and Perplexity frequently cite websites without actually visiting them, relying instead on cached content.
 Even more intriguing, they sometimes masquerade as regular browsers rather than identifying themselves as AI bots.